Home

 Slide 2

 Interdisciplinary study of the history, present and future of texts, from scrolls, manuscripts and printed books to archival documents, digital texts and textual data.
-Explore how texts have been written, published, read, circulated and archived from antiquity to today.
+Explore how texts have been written, published, read, circulated, catalogued and archived from antiquity to today.

 Slide 3